Most Gun-Friendly States in 2024

 #13 Alaska

-Alaskan residents over the age of 21[57] can carry handguns without a CCW (Concealed Weapons Permit), and there’s no sales tax in the state, so you won’t have to pay an additional tax on handgun purchases.
+Alaskan residents also enjoy Constitutional Carry legislation, and anyone over the age of 21[57] can open or conceal carry handguns without a CCW (Concealed Weapons Permit).
+There’s no sales tax in the state, so you won’t have to pay an additional tax on handgun purchases.
 Gun owners can travel to 26 other states[58], and visitors from all 50 states, Puerto Rico, and D.C. can also carry in Alaska with their state’s CCW.

 There are no firearm registration, CCW requirements, or additional background checks (aside from form 4473 to comply with federal laws) to purchase a firearm in Alaska.
 However, those who’ve been convicted of a crime carrying a penalty of at least one year in prison, and those with pending domestic violence litigation (including orders of protection), and unable to carry or purchase a firearm in the Last Frontier.